-It’s a great habit first of all.
 A segmented list with tags will help you identify the purpose in the future as well.
-A sorted list could be useful for future campaigns as well.
+A sorted list could be helpful for future campaigns as well.

-For example, subscribers who were interested in “Email Marketing” would also be interested in “A Free Course on Emil Outreach”.
-You can use the same list multiple times, for different products.
+For example, subscribers interested in “Email Marketing” would also be interested in “A Free Course on Emil Outreach.”
+You can use the same list multiple times for different products.

 3. Build and divide your campaign into fragments

-The drip campaigns, as we know, are a series of automated emails sent through a duration.
-You must build your entire campaign into various steps and then pick the right triggers.
+As we know, the drip campaign is a series of automated emails sent over a duration.
+Therefore, you must build your entire campaign into various steps and then pick the right triggers.

 4. Write and work on emails

-This is the most important step for obvious reasons.
+It is the most essential step for obvious reasons.
 Make sure your writing is in line with your motive.
 Here are some quick tips: